usnistgov/HTGS/doxygen/markdown/Tutorial2.md

 Every ITask has the capabilities to get memory data from a memory manager edge.
 Using the htgs::TaskGraph::addMemoryManagerEdge function, two ITasks will be connected by a MemoryManager.
 The ITask that is getting memory must be in the graph instance that is used to call the addMemoryManagerEdge function.
-The parameters for the addMemoryManagerEdge function specifies the name of the edge, the getMemoryEdges ITask, the releaseMemoryEdges ITask, the IMemoryAllocator, the memory pool size, and the type of memory manager to use.
+The parameters for the addMemoryManagerEdge function specifies the name of the edge, the memoryEdges ITask, the releaseMemoryEdges ITask, the IMemoryAllocator, the memory pool size, and the type of memory manager to use.
  The name that is specified by the addMemoryManagerEdge function must be used by the ITasks that will be releasing/getting memory to/from that MemoryManager.